Filters Filters — How Long Do Pool Filters Last? Replacement Guide & Signs

 Unbalanced water is the #1 filter killer.
 Low pH (below 7.2) causes rapid deterioration of filter media, while high pH (above 7.8) leads to scale buildup.
 Maintain pH between 7.4-7.6 using muriatic acid to lower or sodium bicarbonate to raise.

-Total alkalinity should be 80-120 ppm for most pools (80-120 for salt water generators) to provide proper pH buffering.
+Total alkalinity should be 80-120 ppm for tablet-chlorinated pools, and lower (around 60-80 ppm) for salt-water generator and liquid-chlorine pools to limit pH rise, providing proper pH buffering.
 Test weekly with a quality kit like the Taylor K-2006.

 Inadequate Cleaning Schedule